 Ischemia is a condition of reduced blood supply to the heart muscle that can lead to angina or a heart attack.

 Dysrhythmias are abnormalities in heart rhythm, including atrial fibrillation.

 Hypertrophic cardiomyopathy is thickening of the heart muscle in response to heart failure or high blood pressure.

 Electrolyte imbalance describes high or low levels of potassium, calcium, or magnesium which can cause distinct changes in the heart’s rhythm.

 This is the clinical term for a heart attack, the death of part of the heart muscle.

 Types of EKGs

-There are several types of electrocardiography a medical assistant may be asked to perform or assist with.
+There are several types of electrocardiography a medical assistant may be asked to administer or assist with.
 The most common is the standard 12-lead EKG.

-A 12-lead EKG is done with the patient at rest.
+A 12-lead EKG is administered with the patient at rest.
 It may be ordered as a routine screening test or to evaluate cardiac symptoms such as chest pain or shortness of breath.

-A 12-lead EKG takes about ten minutes to perform from start to finish, and the process is painless.
+A 12-lead EKG takes about ten minutes to administer from start to finish, and the process is painless.
 Extended versions, called signal-averaged EKGs, may be done to diagnose specific types of dysrhythmias.